 In order to eradicate over-wintering insect pest and fungal diseases it is advisable to apply dormant oil combined with liquid lime sulphur to the raspberry plants.

 The raspberry plants should be sprayed with this in early Spring, before any leaf growth appears on the raspberry canes.

-Dormant Oil / Liquid Lime Sulphur is available for purchase at most Garden Centres, or can be purchased online at *Amazon.com (see below).
+Dormant Oil / Liquid Lime Sulphur and Fungicides are available for purchase at most Garden Centers, or can be purchased online at *Amazon.com (see below).

 The preferred application method is the use of a garden sprayer as shown in the images below.